EK76/SensorDevice/README.md

 ##### 16x2 Display with I2C interface pinout.<br /><br />

 Both the display and switch button are just additional functions, you can manage without them.
-The code for display, switch button and indicator led functions are found in the same pyhton program, where sensor device stores it's data to MySQL table.
+The code for display, switch button and indicator led functions are found in the same pyhton script, where sensor device stores it's data to MySQL table.

 In order to use both Sensor Device application and web version, you must create following database and table according to the directive below.
 MySQL have been chosen as database language for this project.